Starting Your Search

 - www.phillyweekly.com The site of the Philadelphia Weekly, a local newspaper.

 Another great way to find places is by asking around!
 Know someone who goes to Temple?
-Perhaps they have experience with a great landlord or property management company that they can recommend you to.
+Perhaps they have experience with a great landlord or property management company that they can recommend to you.
 People associated with Temple are everywhere--- ask around!